This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.

-I know many of us have set New Year Resolutions in the past and didn’t successfully keep them.
+I know many of us have set New Year Goals in the past and didn’t successfully keep them.
 Research suggests only about 8% of people who set resolutions actually keep them.
 A good tip I found works well is to call them goals instead.
 Maybe it’s just me, but using the word goal sounds better, more inspiring and motivating.
 Below are 5 simple tips to help achieve those goals:

 - Be Specific: Don’t just say you want to lose weight or get in shape.
 Make a specific goal so you can measure your success throughout the year.
 Say you will lose 10 pounds or decide to improve your squat max by 50 pounds.